K4mlna/TwitterHearts/README.md

 #### CSS3

 In the assets folder you can see our stylesheet `styles.css`.
-It is really useful because it allows us to style every single element that we declared earlier.
+It is really useful since it allows us to style every single element that we declared earlier.
 If the html file is our skeleton, this stylesheet is its skin.

 #### Font Awesome